Steve and Linda Simmons

 Thinking that our stable was full with the B, BGT, MGA and YB, we came across a great deal on the car we had always wanted – an MG TC.
 We struck a deal and brought the car home where it was returned to regular service after many years of non-use and neglect.
 It quickly became our favorite car and remains so today.
 It has taken us on many adventures from multi-thousand miles tours to off-road trails through the mountains.

-The most recent M.G. is another that I’ve always had a soft spot for.
+The next to find its way here is another that I’ve always had a soft spot for.
 It’s a 1969 MGC GTS tribute.
 This is a departure from our other car styles with its bigger engine and less nimble handling, but it’s a blast to drive.
 With six M.G.s now in the stable, it was at this point we decided to sell the YB.
-The remaining five are still with us alongside two old Fords – a 1925 Model T Roadster Pickup and a 1939 V8 Pickup, and the largest vehicle in the stable, a big 1946 John Deere AN tractor.
+The remaining five are still with us, for a time alongside two old Fords – a 1925 Model T Roadster Pickup and a 1939 V8 Pickup (both now sold on to make room), and the largest vehicle in the stable, a big 1946 John Deere AN tractor.
+Then just when we thought we were done, Linda bought a 1959 Morris Minor that she now drives almost daily.
+And somehow, two more TCs, both basket cases, found their way into the garage.